Utah teacher forces student to wash off Ash Wednesday cross

 “We understand that mistakes happen,” Hill said in a statement.
 “The diocese is also very grateful to the young student who used the situation to educate his teacher about a part of his faith and its importance to him.”

-A Catholic deacon who happens to be a member of the school board came to the school to reapply the ashes, Williams said.
+The school district’s director of educational equity, who happens to ordained as a Catholic deacon, came to the school to reapply the ashes, Williams said.

 “Learning about one another is one way we build community across religious, political, racial, ethnic and other borders,” Hill said.

-Note: This version of the story clarifies that the Catholic deacon is a member of the school district.